-If you’re looking to boost your CV and further develop your career, you may want to consider moving to work in a new sector.
+If you’re looking to boost your CV and further develop your career, or are looking to find alternative work you may want to consider moving to a new sector.

-We asked our Woking Branch Director Daniel Redmayne for his advice on applying for work in a new sector to advance your career.
+We asked our Woking Branch Director Daniel Redmayne for his advice on applying for work in a new sector to advance or adapt your career.

 Changing sectors is a great way to get out of your comfort zone, learn new skills and boost your CV.
 You may be feeling like you need a new challenge and a fresh start, or you might want to improve your CV by gaining new experiences in a different industry.
 You might even be working towards a long-term goal to work in a particular sector.
 Whatever the reason, there are many things to consider.